 - To publish selected layers from the scene, select the layers in the Contents pane.
 Right-click the selection set and click Share As Web Layer.

 - Type a name for the feature layers and scene layers in the map.
 The layers are saved to My Content by default.
-You can save to a folder in My Content by either typing the folder name or browsing to an existing folder.
+You can save to a folder within My Content by either typing the folder name or browsing to an existing folder.

 - Fill in the Summary and Tags fields.